-The 2021 season is underway and we’re starting to get a picture of how the MLB playoffs will look in October, with several teams emerging as World Series contenders.
+The 2021 regular season is winding down and we’re starting to get a picture of how the MLB playoffs will look in October, with several teams emerging as World Series contenders.

 Bookmark this page for in-season updates on the format, schedule and bracket for the 2021 MLB playoffs.

 How many teams make the MLB playoffs in 2021?